JoelPendleton/QDot-Constant-Interaction-Model/README.md

-# Quantum Dot Constant Interaction Model Simulation
+# Single Quantum Dot Simulation using the Constant Interaction Model
 Software to simulate single quantum dot systems, using the constant interaction model.
 Theory of model is described in [Spins in few-electron quantum dots
 ](https://arxiv.org/pdf/cond-mat/0610433.pdf).